Module Title: Financial Institutions Risk Management

 Module Director: Dr Saverio Stentella Lopes

-Core Module - Full and Super Accelerated Routes
+Chartered Banker MBA - Full, Accelerated and Super Accelerated Routes

 This module explores the risk management function in modern, shareholder owned banks.
 A fundamental approach adopted is that financial institutions risk management is a central element of practical bank financial management.
 In this context risk management is seen practically as linking risk-taking (an essential economic role of banking firms) and financial management (managing these risks and the respective risk and return tradeoffs in the most efficient way).
 The nature, strategic context and management of bank risks are examined.